georgtree/SpiceGenTcl/README.md

 interp alias {} dcreate {} dict create interp alias {} dset {} dict set
 ```
+- <font color="red"> **Important note 4**</font>: source code follows the pattern, if method or variable name
+of the class starts from capital letter, it is intended to be private and accessible from outside the object.
+Even
+if variable defined as a `property` (you can access it with `configure` method) and start from capital letter, it is
+better to not have a direct access to it.
 ### Packages imports

 The first step is import of package: